 Invariably, defense counsel will claim that the truck jackknifed because the road was slippery or the truck was required to make an emergency stop, often claiming a phantom vehicle caused the accident.
 Usually, after our we have made a full investigation (often with the help of an accident reconstructionist), we find that there is no evidence of slippery road conditions or a phantom vehicle that caused he truck accident.

-The third problem that our attorneys find causes many Maryland truck accidents is the difficulties truck drivers have in turning these long big rig trucks.
+The third cause stems from the difficulties truck drivers have in turning big rig trucks.
 It is often necessary for the driver of a big rig truck to use more than one lane of traffic in making a right turn in order to avoid the rear wheels hitting parked vehicles or the sidewalk.
 When these big rig truck drivers swing wide to complete a right turn, they often cause accidents with unsuspecting passenger cars.

+Finally, and arguably the most important, driver fatigue.
 The Federal Highway Administration's Driver Fatigue and Alertness Study underscored how fatigue exacerbates these problems that cause truck crashes.
 The study showed that while most people require 7.5 to 8 hours of sleep a day, the average truck driver gets 4.8 hours of sleep, hardly enough to remain alert.
 On top of this, the National Transportation Safety Board and The National Institute on Drug Abuse found in a study that of 168 fatally injured truck drivers, one or more drugs was detected in 67% of these fatally injured truck drivers and 33% of these truck drivers had detectable blood concentrations of psychoactive drugs or alcohol.
-When you combine the difficulties of driving a big truck with the incidence of fatigue and substance abuse, it is amazing that we do not have more fatal truck accidents in this country.
+When you combine the difficulties of driving a big truck with the incidence of fatigue and substance abuse, it is amazing that we do not have more fatal truck crashes in this country.

 Help with Your Truck Accident Case